felixAmark92/Snake-game/README.md

 # Snake game

-a terminal based snake game with pretty colors!
+A terminal based snake game with pretty colors!

-move with arrow keys
+Move with arrow keys

-also checkout the two-player branch for multiplayer!
+Also checkout the two-player branch for multiplayer!